prrao87/kuzudb-study/README.md

 Python is used as the intermediary language between the source data and the DBs.

-> [!NOTE]
-> The results in this repo are dependent on the specific version of either database run.
-See the [testing conditions](#testing-conditions) section.
-> The timing numbers may vary as the databases evolve, so it's always recommended to run the benchmarks on the latest versions.

 ## Setup

 Activate a Python virtual environment and install the dependencies as follows.